raveljs/ravel/README.md

 ## Installation

-> As Ravel uses the Spread operator from ES2015, you will need to use a 5.x+ distribution of node.
+> As Ravel uses several ES2015 features, you will need to use a 6.x+ distribution of node.

 ```bash
 $ npm install ravel